aeonach/TravelJournal/_posts/2024-03-03-Hanoi-Post.markdown

 <p>After what literally felt like a stroll through northern Thailand and Laos, it was quite a shock arriving in Hanoi.
 It's not quite like Delhi, but nor is it like Luang Prabang.</p>

 <p>Still it is exciting being back in a big city again, especially knowing that you'll be moving on again soon.
 The sheer intensity of all the exotic sights, and sounds the food and the people.
-It's all a kind of hyper reality compared to back home.
+It's all a kind of hyper-reality compared to back home.
 There's a rawness and intensity that we just don't see in our everyday lives.</p>

 <p>What epitomised that more than anything for us was the famous 'Train Street' in Hanoi.
 It's just nuts!! </p>